Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 The museums are only a 5-minute walk from the St. Peter Basilica, the place we will talk about right after, as it also has long queues.

-Vatican Museum is one of the most popular museums in the world – it hosted over 6 million people only in 2017 alone!
-This is insane and that is why the line to enter can be as long as 4 hours, brace yourselves!
+Vatican Museum is one of the most popular museums in the world – it hosted over 6 million people just in 2017 alone!
+This is insane and that is why the line to enter can be as long as 4 hours so brace yourselves!

-NOTE: The entry to some part of the museum – Sistine Chapel included, is not allowed in low cut or sleeveless clothing, shorts, miniskirts and hats.
+NOTE: The entry to some parts of the museum – Sistine Chapel included, is not allowed if you are wearing low cut or sleeveless clothing, shorts, miniskirts and hats.
 Please take a light scarf with you to cover yourself if it is too hot outside.

-NOTE 2: The museums closes at 6 pm, but please come before 4 pm, as this is the final allowed entry time.
-You will be required to leave at 5 30.
+NOTE 2: The museums close at 6 pm, but please come before 4 pm, as this is the final allowed entry time.
+You will be required to leave at 5:30.

-Usuall,y the museum is closed on Sundays, except the first Sunday of each month when the entrance is free for everyone (I highly do NOT recommend going, as it will be a complete madness and you won’t be able to enjoy the museum).
-You can consult the opening times here.
+Usually the museum is closed on Sundays, except the last Sunday of each month when the entrance is free for everyone (I highly do NOT recommend going then as it will be complete madness and you won’t be able to enjoy the museum).
+You can find the opening times here.

-While it is really worth it to see the masterpieces in the museum, I doubt you want to spend that much time in the queue and spoil your well-deserved vacation.
+While it is really worth it to see the masterpieces in the museum, I doubt you want to spend that much time in the line and spoil your well-deserved vacation.